drifter-handbook/drifter-handbook.github.io/_posts/2015-01-25-Jester-Klatz.md

 Klatz’s life as a drifter began rather unexpectedly.
 A memento from a recent subject, a seemingly mundane key opened his mind to the limitless canvas of Yggdrasil.
 No longer planebound, Klatz has been using this newfound power to spread his art to other branches.
 The patronage of various local rulers and deities in these new realms has afforded him many wonderful new tools to carry out his business.

+After aligning himself with the Gold Master of Nida, Klatz was given a golden prosthetic arm known as the Chilo Vambrace.
+Now his most prized possession, Klatz has become fanatically devoted to the Gold Master.
+He has gone so far as to castrate himself when his murderous tendencies displeased his idol.
+Devotion to an ambivalent god rarely ends well for anyone involved.

-However, like many before him, his good fortune was no accident, each action subtly progressing the machinations of an unknown entity.The Usurper-God’s plans may yet bear fruit....
+However, like many before him, his good fortune was no accident, each action subtly progressing the machinations of an unknown entity.
+The Watcher’s plans may yet bear fruit....

 ### Relationships

 - Mytherius Orthello Casimir II: Klatz has a deep disdain for the cowardly mage.
-He is a man that flails against his destiny, and openly expresses his distaste for  and oppose Klatz’s work.
+He is a man that flails against his destiny, and his open opposition to and distaste for Klatz’s work has garnered him no favor.
 His death will not be a pleasant one.
 Klatz will see to that.

 - The Drifters: Among the Drifters, Klatz is a stranger in a strange land.
 Thye homes and ways are so different, not only from Klatz but from each other.
 Though he prefers to work alone, their blatant tolerance of his craft is a welcome change from having to work from the shadows on Halcyon.
 Their goals are quite different, but assisting them may prove to be mutually beneficial.
 To shake a hand is to double one’s power.

 - The Golden Master: A true patron of the arts!
 The Golden Master has Klatz’s undying loyalty.
-It is in the symbiotic relationship of the Patron and the Artist that truly Great Works are created...

-<iframe src="https://open.spotify.com/playlist/1hs9tFnz4dIR4UgCophOKf" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+Being the first powerful being to understand his work (or at least acknowledge the ideas behind it), Klatz has become fanatically devoted to pleasing his Chaotic patron.
+It is likely the jester’s delusions of grandeur obscure his Master’s true feelings and intentions.

+- The Persistence Hunter: <a href="https://drifter-handbook.github.io/DontBlink.html"> Even monsters can know fear.</a>